SwiftDocOrg/SwiftSemantics/README.md

 ### Swift Package Manager

-Add the SwiftMarkup package to your target dependencies in `Package.swift`:
+Add the SwiftSemantics package to your target dependencies in `Package.swift`:

 ```swift
 import PackageDescription